 What does a typical rounder look like?

-One of rounders starts by taking freight from the prairies such as oats or canola oil and delivering it to one of our southern customers.
+One of the rounders starts by taking freight from the prairies such as oats or canola oil and delivering it to one of our southern customers.
 From there, you’d pick up a produce freight in California and deliver it to either Calgary, Alberta or Regina, Saskatchewan.
-One rounder is about 600 miles a day and an eight to ten day trek.
+One rounder is about 600 miles a day and an eight to ten-day trek.
 We usually have our drivers do two rounders before returning home.
 Click to read this post to learn what a typical rounder is like with Agri-Fresh!